-Chop the mint, coriander leaves and green chillies roughly.
+Chop the mint, coriander leaves and green chilies roughly.
 Put them together in a blender.

 Grind to a coarse paste.

 Whisk two tablespoons of yogurt with salt, black salt and sugar.
-Mix the ground mint-coriander-green chilly paste with the yogurt.
+Mix the ground mint-coriander-green chili paste with the yogurt.